gyungmincho/shallow-rm-numerics/README.md

 - The release is intended to regenerate numerical data, not to rerun cloud hardware jobs.
 - The Fig. 5 workflow uses DMRG only.
-- Generated `.csv` and `.npz` files should be archived with the code release if they are used for the submitted manuscript.

 ## License